Shark IZ682H Vertex Pro Review

 Tools and Accessories

-While the Shark Vertex Pro is designed to clean floors, it has some versatility with three external handheld tools.
+While the Shark Vertex Pro is primarily designed for cleaning floors, it offers some versatility with three external handheld tools.

 Shark Vertex Pro tools